Log Burner Installation Cost

 Do I Need Ventilation?

-Yes, ventilation is vital for a stove to combust and evacuate the flue gases, to otherwise it will not work.
+Yes, ventilation is vital for a stove to combust and evacuate the flue gases, too, otherwise it will not work.
 If there's no ventilation, the stove won't light, and smoke will empty into your home.
-For the smoke to empty in to the chimney or flue, there needs to be an air source.
+For the smoke to empty into the chimney or flue, there needs to be an air source.
 Many stoves have somewhere to attach an external air supply, and can obtain kits to connect to the stove.

 stove vent